 Contrary to the bandwagon effect, the underdog effect posits that some voters are drawn to candidates or causes that appear to be at a disadvantage.

-- Sympathy Votes: Some individuals might cast their vote for a trailing candidate out of sympathy or a desire to support an underrepresented voice.
+Some individuals might cast their vote for a trailing candidate out of sympathy or a desire to support an underrepresented voice.
 While this can level the playing field, it also means that some votes are cast based on emotion rather than a careful consideration of the issues.

-- Complacency Among Leaders: Candidates leading in the polls might become complacent, believing their victory is assured.
+Candidates leading in the polls might become complacent, believing their victory is assured.
 This can lead to reduced campaign efforts, fewer policy discussions, and a general lack of engagement with voters.

-Misleading Methodologies
+Misleading methodologies

 Not all polls are created equal.
 The methodology used to conduct a poll can greatly influence the results, leading to potentially misleading representations of public opinion.

-Sampling Errors
+Sampling errors

 - Inaccurate representation of the target demographic.